DARPA-CRITICALMAAS/ta2-table-understanding/README.md

 ## Installation

-We use [poetry](https://python-poetry.org/) as our package manager (you need to have it installed on your machine first).
-To install the library and its dependencies, run `poetry install` in the root directory of this repository.
-Then, you can run `poetry shell` to activate the virtual environment or use `poetry run <command>` to run the commands in the virtual environment.

 ### MinMod KG Setup

 To work with [MinMod KG](https://minmod.isi.edu/), we need the [ta2-minmod-data](https://github.com/DARPA-CRITICALMAAS/ta2-minmod-data), and the default folder structure is: